WalletWasabi/WasabiDoc/docs/why-wasabi/WhyFinancialPrivacy.md

 Technology also connects like-minded individuals so they can form the communities for which they strive.

 Maintaining an identity with a large following might require paid services such as blogs, logo designs, stock photos, VPNs, or translations.
-Without the ability to pay for these services anonymously, you would be forced to reveal your true identity in order to maintain your pseudonym situation which clearly makes no sense, and one with potentially dangerous ramifications.
+Without the ability to pay for these services anonymously, you would be forced to reveal your true identity in order to maintain your pseudonym situation.
+This clearly makes no sense, and has potentially dangerous ramifications.

 ## How Bitcoin empowers anonymity